 The Flemish, in the north, speak Dutch; the Walloons in the south speak French.
 Brussels is bilingual, the majority of citizens speaking French.
 In the east, there is a small German-speaking community.
 English is also spoken.

 No vaccinations are required for travel to Belgium.
-Medical facilities and care in Belgium is excellent but expensive so travellers are advised to take out medical insurance.
+Medical facilities and care in Belgium are excellent but expensive, so travellers are advised to take out medical insurance.
 UK citizens receive emergency medical care for a reduced cost, but should have a Global Health Insurance Card (GHIC), which replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

 Service charges are included in bills in Belgium and tipping is not necessary, unless for exceptional service.